Creating labs with checker

 2. Creating the lab instructions and correct answer.
 This is done by a subject matter expert.
 See below.

 3. Creating the lab HTML file.
-Much of the text below focuses on implementing this part.
-You’d typically start with an existing lab, like input1.html, and modify it for your situation.
+You’d typically copy an existing lab, like template.html or input1.html, and modify it for your situation.
 See David A. Wheeler who can help you get started.

 The text below discusses these in more detail.
-We suggest using the template as a start.
+We suggest using the template.html and template.js as a starting point.
 You can also see our potential future directions.

 Creating the lab instructions and correct answer